jmswtlk/PortalToTruth/README.md

 Note: 12/21/2020 -- First winter day, but spring like.
 So, outside work.
 But, then back in to intellectualize.

-Note: 01/24/2021 -- Stopping to look at Julia, programming language (https://github.com/JuliaLang/Julia).
+Note: 01/24, 26/2021 -- Stopping to look at Julia, programming language (https://github.com/JuliaLang/Julia), ..., found good topic, worthy example (https://github.com/JuliaHomotopyContinuation/HomotopyContinuation.jl), ...,